Mexicana de Aviación Flight 940

 Mexicana de Aviación Flight 940 was a scheduled international flight from Mexico City to Los Angeles with stopovers in Puerto Vallarta and Mazatlán.
-On March 31, 1986, the aircraft serving the route, a Boeing 727-200 registered as XA-MEM, crashed into El Carbón, a mountain in the Sierra Madre Occidental mountain range northwest of Mexico City, killing everyone on board.
+On March 31, 1986, the Boeing 727 Veracruz, registered as XA-MEM, crashed into El Carbón, a mountain in the Sierra Madre Occidental mountain range northwest of Mexico City.
+All 159 passengers and 8 crew members on board died in the crash.
 With 167 deaths, the crash of Flight 940 is the deadliest aviation disaster ever on Mexican soil, and the deadliest involving a Boeing 727.

-An inquiry was opened by the Mexican government with additional assistance from the National Transportation Safety Board.
-The investigation concluded that the crash was caused by an explosion that originated in the wheel well.
-The wheel had overheated during the take-off run as it had suffered high drag on the ground, which was caused by faulty brakes.
-Fire ensued as the explosion ignited the fuel and hydraulic liquids, causing the fire to quickly grow.
-The aircraft suffered structural failure, due to the severity of the fire causing a large area of the fuselage to melt, and crashed onto the side of the mountain.
+An inquiry was opened by the Mexican government, with additional assistance from the National Transportation Safety Board.
+The investigation concluded that the crash was caused by a tire explosion in the left rear wheel well; faulty brakes resulted in excessive friction on take-off and the overheating of the left rear landing gear tires, which exploded.
+The explosion ignited fuel and hydraulic fluids, causing a fire to quickly grow and melt parts of the fuselage, resulting in structural failure and an in-flight breakup.

 Aircraft

-The aircraft involved in the crash was a Boeing 727-200 with a msn number of 22414.
-Built in 1981, it was initially planned to be delivered to Braniff International Airways before it was sent to Mexicana.
+The aircraft involved in the crash was a Boeing 727-200 with MSN number 2241, and was named Veracruz by Mexicana.
+Built in 1981, it was initially planned to be delivered to Braniff International Airways; however, Braniff shut down passenger flight operations in 1982 and the aircraft was eventually delivered to Mexicana.
 The aircraft had accrued a total flying time of 13,675 hours and a total of 10,252 flight cycles.
-The last major maintenance check was conducted in the previous year.
+The last major maintenance check was conducted the previous year.
 The engines, three JT8D-17R from Pratt & Whitney, were in good condition.